Supplemental Instruction Center

 What if there is no SI Leader in my particular lecture class?

 In many of the targeted courses, there are more sections than there are available SI leaders.
 While each SI session follows the course design for its assigned section, you are welcome to attend any SI sessions for a course you are enrolled in!

 What is a Certified SI Program?

-While SI is by nature flexible, there has been a growing demand in the last decade to provide a way to distinguish those programs that are adhering to core principles of the model and receive development and coaching from the staff at the International Center for SI.
-These centers meet the “Core Four” requirements to be designated an SI Certified Program:
+Certification provides a way to distinguish SI programs that are adhering to the core principles of the SI model.
+Certified centers meet the “Core Four” requirements to be designated an SI Certified Program:

 - SI Supervisors are trained by a Certified SI Trainer from the International Center for SI at UMKC.

 - SI Leaders receive intensive training both at the beginning of each semester and throughout the semester.

 - The program must include an intensive focus on SI Leaders planning sessions and those sessions being regularly observed by program staff.

 - The program must require that SI Leaders attend class sessions; the program must also demonstrate robust data collection, including student attendance, GPA, and DFW data.